-Cost of sales increased to \$0.6 million in 2021.
-There were no cost of sales in the comparative prior period.
-All of our inventory of IMCIVREE produced prior to FDA approval is available for commercial or clinical use.
-Most of the manufacturing costs have been recorded as research and development expenses in prior periods.
-Accordingly, the costs for IMCIVREE included in our cost of sales for the year ended December 31, 2021 were insignificant and primarily reflect the amortization of our capitalized sales based milestone payment made to Ipsen upon our first commercial sale as well as a royalty due to Ipsen on our net product sales.
-We expect cost of sales to increase as we begin to sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.
+Cost of sales.
+Cost of sales increased by \$1.5 million to \$2.1 million in 2022 from \$0.6 million in 2021, an increase of 256%.
+Most of the IMCIVREE manufacturing costs have been recorded as research and development expenses in prior periods.
+Accordingly, the product cost component related for IMCIVREE included in our cost of sales for the year ended December 31, 2022 was insignificant and cost of sales primarily reflects a royalty due to Ipsen Pharma S.A.S., or Ipsen, on our net product sales and the amortization of our capitalized sales based milestone payment made to Ipsen, upon our first commercial sale in the U.S.and EU.
+Specifically, the \$1.5 million increase in cost of sales for the year ended December 31, 2022 was due to \$0.7 million of additional royalties due to our growth in sales, \$0.5 million attributed to product cost primarily associated with higher sales volume and product distributed four our patient assistance program, and \$0.3 million of additional amortization.
+We expect cost of sales to increase overtime as we sell inventory that is produced after we began capitalizing IMCIVREE commercial inventory.

 Research and development expense.
-Research and development expense increased by \$13.7 million to \$104.1 million in 2021 from \$90.5 million in 2020, an increase of 15%.
+Research and development expense increased by \$4.5 million to \$108.6 million in 2022 from \$104.1 million in 2021, an increase of 4%.
 The increase was primarily due to the following: